kruser/atbat-mongodb/README.md

 ## Your First Run
 When you're first getting setup and your database is empty, you'll first need to sync a specific day, month or year.
-I suggest you sync the current month, which takes about 10-20 minutes, give or take several minutes depending on your Internet connection.
+I suggest you sync the current month, which takes about 5-10 minutes depending on your Internet connection.
+If you're on a fast pipe, you might as well just do a full year.
+I can grab a year in about 40 minutes.

     ./atbatETL.pl --year=2013 --month=06